-For convenience Figure 1 from [I-D.davie-cdni-framework] illustrating the CDNI problem area and the CDNI protocols is replicated below.
+For convenience Figure 1 from Framework for CDNI [I-D.davie-cdni-framework] illustrating the CDNI problem area and the CDNI protocols is replicated below.

 Figure 1: CDNI Model and CDNI Interfaces

 3. Generic CDNI Requirements

 This section identifies generic requirements independent of the individual CDNI interfaces.
 Some of those are expected to affect multiple or all interfaces.